Fabora resources

 Prohibition notice

-A prohibition notice is used where the inspector sees a serious personal injury risk in the activity.
-The emphasis is on stopping the work until the risk is made safe enough to continue.
+Used where the inspector sees a serious injury risk in the activity itself.
+The activity stops and stays stopped until it's been made safe enough to continue.

-Failing to comply with either type of notice is serious.
-HSE's current guidance states that not complying with a prohibition notice is a criminal offence.
+Ignoring either is serious.
+HSE is clear that not complying with a prohibition notice is a criminal offence.

 What can trigger it

-The precise trigger is always the serious personal injury risk in the real circumstances, not the industry label alone.
+The trigger is always the serious injury risk in the actual circumstances — not the trade on the sign over the door.

-HSE uses unsafe roof work in its own leaflet as a simple example.
-In steelwork settings, that same principle can apply to unsafe access for erection, edge work, or platform tasks where the inspector sees a live serious fall risk.
+HSE uses unsafe roof work as its go-to example.
+In steelwork that same thinking lands on unsafe erection access, edge work or platform tasks where the inspector sees a live fall risk.

-Poor lifting plans, damaged accessories, unstable loads, or obviously unsafe crane, hoist, gantry, or fork-attachment use can create the kind of serious injury risk that attracts a prohibition response.
+A poor lift plan, damaged accessories, an unstable load, or obviously dodgy crane, hoist, gantry or fork-attachment use is exactly the kind of risk a prohibition notice is built for.

 Hot works and severe immediate risk